-&lt;sup>155 UN General Assembly resolution 40/34 (29 November 1985), Annex.
+204 UN General Assembly resolution 40/34 (29 November 1985), Annex.

-(c) Providing proper assistance to victims throughout the legal process;

-(d) Taking measures to minimize inconvenience to victims, protect their privacy, when necessary, and ensure their safety, as well as that of their families and witnesses on their behalf, from intimidation and retaliation;

-(e) Avoiding unnecessary delay in the disposition of cases and the execution of orders or decrees granting awards to victims.
+- 6. The responsiveness of judicial and administrative processes to the needs of victims should be facilitated by: - (a) Informing victims of their role and the scope, timing and progress of the proceedings and of the disposition of their cases, especially where serious crimes are involved and where they have requested such information; - (b) Allowing the views and concerns of victims to be presented and considered at appropriate stages of the proceedings where their personal interests are affected, without prejudice to the accused and consistent with the relevant national criminal justice system; - (c) Providing proper assistance to victims throughout the legal process; - (d) Taking measures to minimize inconvenience to victims, protect their privacy, when necessary, and ensure their safety, as well as that of their families and witnesses on their behalf, from intimidation and retaliation; - (e) Avoiding unnecessary delay in the disposition of cases and the execution of orders or decrees granting awards to victims.

-Additional detailed standards are set out in the European Union Directive establishing minimum standards on the rights, support and protection of victims of crime, including for instance:
+Additional detailed standards are set out in the European Union Directive establishing minimum standards on the rights, support and protection of victims of crime, 205 including for instance: